 In a Pew Research Center survey, as many as two-thirds of Americans, or 65%, believe in the possibility of intelligent life, perhaps somewhere not too distant from the Earth or in an extrasolar setting.

-Interestingly, the survey also found that respondents believe unidentified aerial phenomena do not pose a threat to U.S. national security, despite the disclosure of ongoing militaristic investigations predating the creation of the U.S. Department of Defense, U.S. Air Force, and all of the modern premier domestic and foreign intelligence agencies in America, including the Bureau, one of the primary bodies responsible for such high-scale military investigations.
+Interestingly, the survey also found that respondents believe unidentified aerial phenomena do not pose a threat to U.S. national security, despite the disclosure of ongoing militaristic investigations predating the creation of the U.S. Department of Defense, the U.S. Air Force, and all of the modern premier domestic and foreign intelligence agencies in America, including the Bureau, one of the primary bodies responsible for such high-scale military investigations.

 According to the survey, 40 percent of adult respondents say that unidentified aerial phenomena witnessed by military personnel probably may be evidence of intelligent life outside of the Earth.